alvinng4/Gravity-Simulator/README.md

 **For reference only

 ## Feedback and Bugs
+This is my first programming project after learning programming for 6 months.
-If you find any bugs or want to give me your feedback, please feel free to let me know by sending an email to alvinng324@gmail.com or open an issue.
+If you find any bugs or want to give me your feedback, you are welcomed to let me know by sending an email to alvinng324@gmail.com or open an issue.

 ## Data References
 1. Park, R.S., et al., 2021, “The JPL Planetary and Lunar Ephemerides DE440 and DE441”, https://ssd.jpl.nasa.gov/doc/Park.2021.AJ.DE440.pdf, *Astronomical Journal*, 161:105.